 There is no national screening programme for lung cancer in the UK.
-Find out why this is and about research into this subject.
+Read more about lung screening here.

 Find out about the tests used to diagnose lung cancer.

 Find out about tests to check the size of a lung cancer and whether it has spread.